faranalytics/graph-transform/README.md

 }
 ```

-## How to Consume a Readable, Writable, Duplex, or Transform Native Node.js Stream
+## How to Consume a Readable, Writable, Duplex, or Transform Node.js Stream

 In this hypothetical example a type-safe `Transform` is constructed from a `net.Socket`.
 The resulting `Transform` instance can be used in a data transformation graph.